 When Atlantic City’s Easter Parade failed to recognize best dressed blacks on the Boardwalk, Sara Spencer Washington sponsored her own Easter Parade and gave out cash prizes the best dressed blacks on the Boardwalk with much publicity.

-When Captain Starn’s Seafood Restaurant refused to admit blacks, Sara filed lawsuits and rented out the entire dining room for herself until the discrimination stopped.
+When Captain Starn’s Seafood Restaurant by the Atlantic City Inlet refused to admit blacks, Sara filed lawsuits and rented out the entire dining room for herself until the discrimination stopped.

 When poor people in Atlantic City could not afford to heat their homes in the winter, Sara bought carloads of coal for them to pick up.
 She also hired airplanes to drop pre-paid coupons for needy people to pick up free coal.

 Before 1936, blacks in America voted overwhelmingly for candidates of the Republican Party that fought to end slavery and give them equal voting rights.??
 Since 1936, most blacks voted for candidates of the Democratic Party, which promised housing, jobs, and other benefits paid for by the government.

 She, like most blacks in Atlantic City until the 1960’s stayed with the Republican Party and were known as “Stand Patters”.